teslanet-nl/mule-plc-connector/README.md

 ### Write operation

 The write operation writes values to one or more fields of the PLC.
-The request contains for every field, the alias, the address and an array of one or more values.
+The request contains for every field, the alias, the address and an array of one or more values to write.

-Example:
+Wrtie example:

 ![Image](src/site/images/plc_write.png "write")